autonity/docs.autonity.org/concepts/validator/index.md

 ### Jailing and exclusion from consensus committee

-A validator may be found guilty of failing to adhere to consensus rules by the [Accountability fault detection protocol (AFD)](/concepts/afd/) or of failing to participate in consensus by the [Omission fault detection protocol (OFD)](/concepts/ofd/) when a member of the consensus committee.
+A validator may be found guilty of failing to adhere to consensus rules by the [Accountability Fault Detection (AFD)](/concepts/afd/) protocol or of failing to participate in consensus by the [Omission Fault Detection (OFD)](/concepts/ofd/) protocol when a member of the consensus committee.
 In this case, depending on the type of fault committed, [jailing](/glossary/#jailing) for a computed number of blocks may be applied as part of a slashing penalty.

 On entering a jailed state a validator is ignored by the consensus committee selection algorithm and cannot be elected as a consensus committee member.
 The duration of validator jailing may be *temporary* or *permanent* depending on the gravity of the committed accountability fault.
 If *temporary*, the validator enters a [jailed](/glossary/#jailed) state.
 If *permanent*, the validator enters a [jailbound](/glossary/#jailbound) state.